 A large part of keeping your fish healthy is ensuring that their habitat remains healthy.
 Regular maintenance is key to keeping the aquarium environment safe.
-One roadblock for aquarium owners is knowing what maintenance they should perform.
+One roadblock for new aquarium owners is not knowing what maintenance they should perform, and when.
 Experts may disagree on the specific points of aquarium maintenance, but everyone agrees that following a regular routine of any kind is better than no maintenance at all.
+This is one recommended aquarium maintenance plan.

 Why Do Maintenance?